fernandoacorreia/blog/content/posts/learning-golang-part-15.md

 # Println

-The `Println` function prints outs a line of text to the standard output device.
+The [Println](https://golang.org/pkg/fmt/#Println) method prints outs a line of text to the standard output device.

 It prints its arguments, with a space between them, and a new line character at the end.